Documentation / Short Interest

 Position Sizing: 50% Reduction for Volatility

-Squeeze trades are inherently more volatile than standard VB setups, with potential for overnight gaps and intraday swings that far exceed normal ranges.
-To account for this increased volatility and risk, reduce your position size to 50% of what you would normally use for a swing trade.
+Squeeze trades are more volatile than standard VB setups, with potential for overnight gaps and intraday swings well beyond normal ranges.
+To account for that risk, reduce your position size to 50% of what you would normally use for a swing trade.
 This smaller size protects you from catastrophic loss while still allowing meaningful profit if the squeeze develops as expected.

 Standard vs Squeeze Position Sizing